-Findings Response II-A-006 Staff Log (MANDATORY) Correctional staff maintain a permanent log and prepares shift reports that record routine information, emergency situations and unusual incidents.
-The facility shall maintain written records or logs which continuously document the following information: Personnel on duty; Offender population; Admission and release of offenders; Shift activities; Entry/exit of all visitors including legal/medical; Unusual occurrences or facility emergencies (including but not limited to major and minor disturbances such as riots, hostage situations, fires, escapes, deaths, serious illness or injury and assaults or other acts of violence.)
-Refer to BJG I-C-001 for reporting requirements to DPS&C. Compliant- Copies of log book documentation and shift activities, staff on duty and any unusual occurrences that take place during a shift is documented.
-Compliant - 3 formal counts done each shift.
-6 per day.
+Findings Response information, emergency situations and unusual incidents.
+The facility shall maintain written records or logs which continuously document the following information: 1.
+Personnel on duty; 2.
+Offender population; 3.
+Admission and release of offenders; 4.
+Shift activities; 5.
+Entry/exit of all visitors including legal/medical; 6.
+Unusual occurrences or facility emergencies (including but not limited to major and minor Findings Compliant -Logs are placed in all areas of the facility and contain required information.
+Facility forms are completed for notification of incidents to the administration.
+Response disturbances such as riots, hostage situations, fires, escapes, deaths, serious illness or injury and assaults or other acts of violence.)
+Refer to BJG I-C-001 for reporting requirements to DPS&C. Visual Inspection: copies of log book, records of staff deployment II-A-007 Counts (MANDATORY) The facility has a system for physically counting offenders.
+At least one formal count is conducted for each shift, with no less than 3 counts daily.
+The system includes strict accountability for offenders assigned to work and other approved temporary absences.
+Compliant Visual Inspection: completed forms, facility records/logs.
 II-A-008 Offender Population Management System There is an offender population management process that includes records on the admission, processing, and release of offenders.
 Written policy, procedure, and practice provide for offender case record management that includes at a minimum, maintenance of the following documents and information.
 This offender record and any re-entry transition document envelopes shall be transferred with the offender at such time the offender is transferred to another local or DPS&C facility.
-Compliant- All information kept on offenders during the admission, processing or release along with photos and finger prints.
+Compliant-All information is documented and maintained on each offender and is transferred with the offender if transferred out of the facility.
 Master prison form; Bill of Information and Court Minutes OR Uniform Commitment Order; One photograph; Reports of disciplinary actions, grievances, incidents or crimes committed while in custody; Records of program participation, work assignments, and classification actions; Any government issued identification (i.e., driver's license, social security card or birth certificate/birth card or any other valid identification); Offender health record (see BJG IV-D-004).
-Cash receipts and property receipts
+Cash receipts and property receipts ×